-III.
-Einstein’s General Relativity
+3. Einstein’s General Relativity

 This way, accelerated reference systems and those with gravity are non-inertial reference frames.

-I believe some things are more likely curvatures of language and mental abstractions than physical realities.
+Some things are more likely curvatures of language and mental abstractions than physical realities.

-Although I have already dedicated the book The Equation of Love to effects of love and other vital emotions on time, I wanted to recall them here as one of the shortcomings.
+Although we have already dedicated the book The Equation of Love to effects of love and other vital emotions on time, I wanted to recall them here as one of the shortcomings.
 It is one false preconception always present in experiments confirming this theory.
 The subjective and objective points of view should not mix so often, and neither should physics and metaphysics.

 This coincidence of subjective perspective of time with imaginary or fictional perspective in General Theory of Relativity is undoubtedly another of the coincidences or circumstances that helped acceptance of aforementioned GR.